 As sound radiates, the wave energy is redistributed in space and an interference pattern is formed which is not necessarily constant in time.
 The redistribution pattern depends on wave frequencies as well.

 Sound reflections cause several issues that we have to resolve.
-For example, it may happen that the receiver (a microphone) is located at some place where the direct and reflected wave cancel each other out due to phase shift of the reflected wave.
-In this case the amplitude of the received signal may even drop below the noise level.
+For example, it may happen that the receiver (a microphone) is located at some place where the direct and reflected wave cancels each other out due to the phase shift of the reflected wave.
+In this case, the amplitude of the received signal may even drop below the noise level.
 This effect is called a deep fade.

 Suppose, we'd like to use frequency modulation for this project and the frequency of the carrier is modulated by a digital binary signal, where 0 and 1 correspond to 17 kHz and 18 kHz respectively.
 Our results have shown that sometimes a 18 kHz wave can have a relatively low amplitude at the receiving point and at the same point an echo from another 17 kHz wave is recorded with a higher amplitude.
 This echo wave comes from a 0 that was transmitted before the 1.
 So, we already have two possible difficulties to take into account.

 On the other hand, reflected waves have at least one advantage.
 In case the receiver isn't positioned in direct line-of-sight with the transmitter (the microphone and the speaker are pointed towards opposite directions), only reflected waves will be captured by the microphone.

 There are several ways to work around the deep fade effect.
 We chose the approach of extending the spectrum implemented by transmitting the signal at several frequencies.
 For example, we can use a frequency sweep from 18.1 kHz to 18.5 kHz to transmit 0's and a sweep from 17.1 kHz to 17.5 kHz to transmit 1's.